tlwilliams895/gis-devops/docs/_sources/walkthroughs/tdd/index.rst.txt

 .. image:: /_static/images/tdd/tdd-atbefore.png

 Using the ``@Before`` annotation allows us to run some code before every test method in this class.
-In this example we use the ``@Before`` annotation at the top of our Class, and we are setting up a setup_car.
+In this example we use the ``@Before`` annotation at the top of our Class, and we are setting up a ``car``.
 We will then change our tests to test this car, instead of requiring each of our tests to create a new car object.

 .. image:: /_static/images/tdd/tdd-refactor-tests.png

-We can now change our test methods to change, and make assert statements the ``setup_car``.
+We can now change our test methods to change, and make assert statements reference the ``car`` created in the setup method.
 Look over your other tests, and see if they can benefit using the ``@Before`` annotation.

 After refactoring your code, re-run your tests to make sure they all pass.
 If they don't make the changes necessary so they will pass.
 Then it would be a great idea to push your work to your personal GitLab account.